InternetFreedomFoundation/archive/content/post/the-need-to-investigate-the-nso-group-which-was-behind-the-pegasus-software-is-now-more-than-ever.md

 +++
-author = "Anushka Jain"
+author = 'Anushka Jain'
-categories = ["Surveillance", "Privacy", "SaveOurPrivacy"] date = 2020-04-10T06:35:32Z
+categories = ['Surveillance', 'Privacy', 'SaveOurPrivacy', 'pegasus'] date = 2020-04-10T06:35:32Z
-description = ""
+description = ''
 draft = false
-slug = "the-need-to-investigate-the-nso-group-which-was-behind-the-pegasus-software-is-now-more-than-ever"
+slug = 'the-need-to-investigate-the-nso-group-which-was-behind-the-pegasus-software-is-now-more-than-ever'
-summary = "We wrote to the Chief Ministers of Maharashtra and Chhattisgarh urging them to establish committees to investigate the Whatsapp hack.
-Our key recommendations were to include victim and expert testimony in the investigation which should be carried out in a transparent manner. " tags = ["Surveillance", "Privacy", "SaveOurPrivacy"] title = "The need to investigate the NSO Group, which was behind the Pegasus software, is now more than ever. #SaveOurPrivacy"
+summary = 'We wrote to the Chief Ministers of Maharashtra and Chhattisgarh urging them to establish committees to investigate the Whatsapp hack.
+Our key recommendations were to include victim and expert testimony in the investigation which should be carried out in a transparent manner. ' tags = ['Surveillance', 'Privacy', 'SaveOurPrivacy', 'pegasus'] title = 'The need to investigate the NSO Group, which was behind the Pegasus software, is now more than ever. #SaveOurPrivacy'

 +++